hstatsep/portfolio-template/README.md

 * Still on `index.html`, around line 100, you'll see `Lorem ipsum...`.
 Feel free to change that text to whatever you want!
 * Click the green **commit** button at the bottom.

+##### Previewing your site

+* Go to `yourUserName.github.io` to see the preview of your site!

+_NOTE: It may take up to a few minutes in order for your changes to be updated on the preview!_

 ---

 ## Adding an entry